EMERGE Innova+ions Lab

 We are actively seeking collaborations to promote economic prospects, health, and the overall welfare of Black youth, especially those facing the intersection of neighborhood challenges and structural racism.

-Technology + People Drive Our Work
+Tech in Health + People Drive Our Work

 This lab focuses on various aspects of technology, including: